What is Healing?

 If you've ever read one of my emails, you may have noticed that my closing remark is always "To healing."
 Recently someone asked what that means to me?
 What is healing?

-Webster's says that it's "tending to cure or restore to health;" All of us living on this planet are well aware of the wounds life brings and the need for healing.
+Webster's Dictionary says that it's "tending to cure or restore to health."
+All of us living on this planet are well aware of the wounds life brings and the need we all have for healing.

-For me, healing enables me to wake each day feeling fortunate to be alive.
-It grants me freedom to live beyond the painful events of my past and liberates me to move forward enriched by what has happened.
-While my scars will always be there, they are healed and although each wound tells a story, I don't live there anymore.
+Healing enables me to wake each day feeling fortunate to be alive.
+It grants me freedom to live beyond the painful events of my past and liberates me to move forward, enriched by what has happened.
+While my scars will always be there, they are healed, and although each wound tells a story, I don't dwell in the past anymore.

-Life is hard and as those of you reading certainly understand, it isn't fair.
-It's bad enough trying to handle the problems and pain created by my own poor decisions, but even worse, I have no choice or control over the difficulties perpetrated against me by life and/or by others, especially my spouse.
+Life is hard.
+And as those of you reading certainly understand, it isn't fair.
+It's bad enough to try to handle the problems and pain created by my own poor decisions, but it's even worse when I have no choice or control over the difficulties perpetrated against me by life and/or by others, especially my spouse.
 These wounds, received in the process of life, will either enrich or destroy our lives.
 But we do get to choose which it will be.

 One factor causing people to choose pain over healing is negativism.